1.4 A Shirley Temple Anyone?

 Bob: [pipes in on a different subject] I heard that if you don’t want to be a Muslim anymore they kill you.

-Uzza: Allah revealed that He preferred a community of believers be slaughtered rather than be allowed to leave Islam, "sedition is worse than slaughter" revelation 2:191.
+Uzza: Allah revealed that He preferred a community of believers be slaughtered rather than be allowed to leave Islam.
 Muhammad said: "If a Muslim discards his religion, kill him."
 But what of it?

 Bob: [not expecting the curt response] Nothing, sorry I asked.